 Of course, it is done in a more focused and purposeful way (the benefits of the method are discussed elsewhere).

-The argument that “if you have nothing to hide… (then you shouldn’t mind giving up your privacy)” might be seriously flawed in relation to individuals’ private lives, but it arguably is stronger when applied to the workplace, where the employer has a duty towards paying customers, and arguably a right to know what they’re experiencing (and how staff are performing in their duties).
+The argument that “if you have nothing to hide… (then you shouldn’t mind giving up your privacy)” might be seriously flawed in relation to individuals’ private lives, but it is solid when applied to the workplace, where employees have a duty to perform in their roles and organisations have a duty towards their paying customers, and a right to know what those customers are experiencing while interacting with staff.

 The most sensitive of staff might feel that they are “on show” when being “shopped”, but again, they are also on show in the same way when dealing with “real” customers, and any customer can and may write to comment on their experience.
 So again, in our view, there is no fundamental difference.